ganeshskudva/Algorithms/README.md

-Algos
+Algorithms
 =====
 My algorithm solutions from various programming challenges

-Trying to be a better programmer by practising algorithms
+**Trying to be a better programmer by practising algorithms**